dgoodlad/santa-me/README.md

 # Santa Hat API

+_NOTE_ this is 100% vibe-coded slop, but it worked for me.
+Good luck to you if you run it yourself, don't blame me for anything here.

 Add Santa hats to photos using AI-powered face detection!
 This REST API detects faces in images and automatically positions Santa hats on people's heads.

 ## Features